agorf/feed2email/README.md

 3: http://thechangelog.com/feed/
 ~~~

-To disable a feed so that it is not processed with `feed2email process`, toggle
+A feed can be disabled so that it is not processed when `feed2email process`
-it:
+runs with the `toggle` command:

 ~~~ sh
 $ feed2email toggle 1